 Keep Records sells tickets for each Coffee Shop Hip Hop event and discovered Eventgroove a few months ago.
 Since then, he says, “We’ve ordered presale tickets from the site for Coffee Shop Hip Hop events on 3 or 4 different occasions.
 At this point there’s no maybe; we’re getting tickets for every event from now on.
 It really helps the events feel more official, both for the fans who come to the shows as well as the performers who are on the lineup.
 Even the venues have mentioned it being a nice professional touch.”

 As part of Roger’s efforts to accommodate fan requests and ensure the events stay organized (more on that below), Keep Records recently started offering VIP entry to all Coffee Shop Hip Hop shows.
 To track general admission and VIP attendees, Roger went with our custom wristbands: “That way it’s easy for everyone (venue staff, performers, etc.) to see who got the VIP option so we can give them some free goodies and special treatment at the merch and concessions booths.
 It’s perfect!”

-We have lots of customers who promote performances and showcases, so we asked Roger how he successfully puts on Coffee Shop Hip Hop shows.
+We asked Roger how he successfully puts on Coffee Shop Hip Hop shows.
 Answered Roger, “Stay organized (for everyone’s sake) and don’t neglect the physical promotions aspect.
 As for organization, I’m referring to everything.
 Make sure all the financial numbers make sense and are completely transparent so nobody feels like they’re getting ripped off, have set times and show details clearly outlined before the night of the event, and generally be prepared for any possible hiccups.”